- LIVING FOR FREE and GIVING

 1. Get a reliable friend or two who would like to help.

-2. Find a local bread shop where they sometimes dump food.
+2. Find a local bakery where they sometimes dump food.
 Ask the manager if you can pick it up at closing time to give away.
 Start on a gradient, perhaps once a week.
 If you get a team or group together, you can roster people to pick up daily.
 Always be reliable, professional and friendly.
-Have a back up person to call if you can't make it.
+Have a back up person to help if you can't make it.

 3. Find places where people would welcome free food.